britnidesigns/rkdevelopment/wp-content/plugins/awesome-support/readme.txt

 - Show users relevant documentation topics as they attempt to open a new ticket (Premium: Documentation)
 - Create new documentation as you reply to tickets (Premium: Documentation)
 - Install a HELP/TICKETS button on any number of remote sites that tie back to your master site (Premium: Remote Tickets)
-- Automatically reply to messages sent by Facebook users via FB Messenger (Premium: Facebook Chat Bot)
+- Automatically reply to messages sent by Facebook users via FB Messenger (Premium: Smart Replies)
+- Automatically reply to new tickets with relevant documentation and FAQ links (Premium: Smart Replies)
+- Install a chatbot on your site (Premium: Smart Replies)
+- Automatically set due dates based on rules for each customer (Premium: Service Level Agreements)
+- Easily manage multiple tickets related to the same issue (Premium: Issue Tracking)
 - REST API (Free: Rest API)
 - Synchronize your product list with WooCommerce (Free)
+- Add a SUBMIT TICKET and MY TICKETS link directly in the WooCommerce dashboard (Free)
 - Synchronize your product list with Easy Digital Downloads (Free)
 - Verify user email address using Mailgun (Free)
 - Use a 3rd party custom login page (Free)
+- Use TeamViewer chat among your agents directly from inside your ticket pages (Free)
 - Allow or deny user registration on the login page (Free)
 - Translation ready (Free)
 - Priority Support (Premium)